My cat has an upset stomach. Now what?

 Care Credit is a financing company aimed at people who don’t have a credit card available to them.
 Clients experiencing financial difficulties may apply for help from Care Credit, and it is accepted at DoveLewis.

 You should always call the Audubon Society if you find an injured wild animal during the day.
 They will assess the situation and either transport the animal themselves or give you further instruction.
-If you come across an injured animal in the evening or on the weekends, use your best judgment on whether the animal can be rescued and delivered to DoveLewis safely.
 If you have any reservations about rescuing or handling a stray animal, call your local county shelter.
-They will be able to safely transport the animal to our facilities.
 Learn more about what to do if you find a stray or wild animal.

 DoveLewis can only take injured animals.
 If you see no obvious injuries or unhealthy behavior, take the animal to a nearby veterinarian to check for a microchip or drop him off at a local county shelter.
 If the animal seems aggressive, you can always call the shelter instead of taking the animal yourself.

 Good Samaritans often come across baby animals, especially birds, that seem to be abandoned.
 More often than not, these babies are being cared for by their parents even if it’s not immediately obvious to a person.
 Some bird species leave the nest and spend as many as 2-5 days on the ground before they can fly.
 During this time, the birds are learning vital life skills.
 So, unless you see a visible injury, it’s best to leave it to nature.
 Uninjured wildlife should never be touched.

 If you don’t have your microchip number or the name of the manufacturer, contact your veterinarian’s office or the veterinarian where the chip was implanted.
 They should have that information on file.
 Learn more about how to help your lost pet.